129 Amazing Unique Selling Proposition Examples for Unlimited Clients

 So what makes a unique selling proposition great?
 Or, amazing even?

-A great USP has the following attributes.
-It is:
+A great USP has the following attributes:

 • Clear: No jargon.
 Speak their language.